 The downside of raising your deductible is that you’ll have to pay more in the event of a loss.
 However, for many people, this benefit of a lower monthly premium outweighs the risk of paying their deductible if they file a claim.

-Many carriers offer auto insurance policies with no deductible.
-If this is something that interests you, you can compare your options and shop around for zero-deductible plans to find the best option for your situation.
-Remember that your premium will likely be higher for a zero-deductible policy, so shopping around can help you find the best deal.
+Some insurers offer auto insurance policies with no deductible.
+But remember that your premium will likely be higher for a zero-deductible policy, so shopping around can help you find the best deal.

 When Do You Pay a Deductible?

 Your deductible is generally paid when you make repairs to your damaged property.
 If you are involved in an accident and file a claim with your carrier, they will usually pay the cost to repair your vehicle up to your policy limit, minus your deductible.